 December 31, 2003.
 The Stock Purchase Agreement provides for a purchase price of \$224 million, which amount is subject to upward or downward adjustment under certain circumstances, including changes in working capital and PMOG's hedging liability.
 We currently estimate that we will pay cash consideration of approximately \$219 million at the closing, which amount remains subject to further upward or downward adjustment under certain circumstances.
-Effective as of December 6, 2004, our lenders have increased the Senior Credit Facility borrowing base from \$500 million to \$575 million.
-We have sufficient available funding capacity to complete the Pine Mountain acquisition.
+We have requested that our lenders increase the Senior Credit Facility borrowing base from \$500 million to \$575 million.
+We will have sufficient available funding capacity to complete the Pine Mountain acquisition if we either receive the proposed increase or complete this offering.